daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 As mentioned previously, Shiny Server can also be used as a great tool to host interactive Rmarkdown documents (not just shiny apps), so you can use this method to publish your rmarkdown files.

+## Note 8.3: Shiny Server Open Source vs Shiny Server Pro {#server-pro}

+In this tutorial we installed Shiny Server Open Source, which is a free offering of Shiny Server by RStudio.
+However, RStudio also provides [Shiny Server Pro](https://www.rstudio.com/products/shiny-server-pro/), which is not free but is a lot more powerful.

+If you're just an individual playing around with shiny and want to host some of your personal apps (like myself), then using the Open Source version is perfectly fine.
+But if you're looking to use a shiny server in your company, or if you require some more features such as user authentication (login), scaling (supporting multiple users at the same time), and monitoring, then I highly suggest you take a look at at Shiny Server Pro.
+Most of you will be fine with the free version, but you can contact me if you want to discuss the advantages of using Pro.

 # Step 9: Make pretty URLs for RStudio Server and Shiny Server {#reverse-proxy}

 This is optional and a little more advanced.
 You might have noticed that to access both RStudio and Shiny Server, you have to remember weird port numbers (`:8787` and `:3838`).
 Not only is it hard and ugly to remember, but some workplace environments often block access to those ports, which means that many people/places won't be able to access these pages.
 The solution is to use a reverse proxy, so that nginx will listen on port 80 (default HTTP port) at the URL `/shiny` and will *internally* redirect that to port 3838.
 Same for RStudio - we can have nginx listen at `/rstudio` and redirect it to port 8787.
 This is why my Shiny apps can be reached at [daattali.com/shiny/](http://daattali.com/shiny/) which is an easy URL to type, but also at [daattali.com:3838](http://daattali.com:3838).